COMPANY Wintershall Norge

 Guy's BG career took him to many parts of the world, including stints in south east Asia, the UK and Norway.
 In 2004 he became the exploration manager for BG in Norway.
 He took the same job in Wintershall Norge in January 2010.

-Eivind joined Revus in 2006.
-He holds a MSc degree in Petroleum Engineering from the University of Stavanger (UiS).
-During the last 20 years he has gained experience from the upstream oil & gas industry through various positions in different companies (Elf, Western Atlas, Enterprise Oil, and Shell).
+Eivind joined Revus in 2006 and came to Wintershall through the acquisition of Revus in 2009.
+He graduated from University of Stavanger (UiS) with a MSc degree in Petroleum Engineering in 1987, specialisation Reservoir Engineering.
+Since then he has gained experience from the upstream oil & gas industry through various positions in different companies including Elf, Western Atlas, Enterprise Oil, Shell, Revus and now Wintershall.

 Alv has broad oil and gas industry experience from his career at Statoil and Amoco Norway Oil Company, where he held various leading positions within business development, negotiations, field development, gas supply and infrastructure, gas marketing and Process Control Systems.
 At Statoil he was VP marketing for Germany and the Netherlands giving him a thorough knowledge of the German gas market.
 His most recent position, before joining Wintershall in October 2012, was as Offshore Installation Manager at the Kristin field (close to Wintershalls Maria field in the Norwegian Sea).